Spain, Portugal, and Morocco: three complementary countries that are at the top of any adventurous traveler’s list.

 DAYS 13-17: MARRAKECH > OUZOUD > ESSAOUIRA

 Welcome to Africa!
 While in Morocco, we’ll see just how related the cultures of Spain, Portugal, and Morocco all are, thanks to their shared history.
 We’ll get lost in the maze of souks and meet local artisans, from whom we’ll be able to buy things like pottery, carpets, blankets, scarves, and wood carvings.
 Learn a little Arabic and take a cooking class so you can learn to make delicious Moroccan cuisine for yourself at home.
 Stroll through Plaza Djmaa el-Fnaa at dusk and marvel at the street performers, food stalls, and bustling nightlife.
 Visit the garden memorial to Yves St-Laurent, and see the massive Koutubia Mosque.
-We’ll also take a day trip out of the city to the amazing Waterfalls of Ouzoud, where you’ll go for a leisurely hike around the falls before jumping in the water.
-Of course, no trip to Marrakech would be complete without a camel ride through the Atlas Mountains!
-Finally, we’ll spend a day in cosmopolitan Casablanca, where you’ll be able to visit the Hassan II Mosque and enjoy an upscale final dinner complete with belly-dancers!
+We’ll also take a day trip to the beautiful coastal town of Essaouira, a hidden gem of the Atlantic where we’ll explore the Argan Oil Forest.
+Finally, we’ll take a day trip out to the amazing Waterfalls of Ouzoud, where you’ll go for a leisurely hike around the falls before jumping in the water and, of course, no trip to Marrakech would be complete without a camel ride through the Atlas Mountains!

 DAY 18: RETURN FLIGHT HOME